-What are the best podcasts for kids to listen to in the classroom?
+What are the 25+ best podcasts for students to listen to and learn from?
 We asked teachers to share their favorites, and here’s what they had to say.

 Disclaimer: We’ve divided the list by grade level because some might be more intense or cover more mature topics than is appropriate for younger students.
-Make sure to vet the podcast and get it cleared by your administrator and/or parents before using them in your class.
+But you are the best judge for your own kids or students, so we recommend vetting all material before sharing.

 A fun-filled podcast for kids all about ethical questions that get kids and adults thinking.
 “Do you have to love your sibling?”
 “Are some lies actually okay?”
 “Is it ever okay to fight back against a bully?”

 Activity to try: Have your students write down questions to which they don’t know the answers, and talk about a few (after vetting them, of course).

 Science is brought to life in this podcast that tells stories about science discoveries with help from actual scientists.
 They answer questions from why cats always seem to land on their feet to what a journey to the center of the earth would look like.

 Activity to try: Discuss the topic of any given episode as a class, opening it up to questions and encouraging further research.

 Follow the on-going battle between Dr. Floyd and the evil mastermind, Dr. Steve (along with his sock-shaped assistant, Fidgert).
 During all their fighting, Dr. Floyd learns about history.
 With more than 400 episodes, there are plenty to choose from.